Ultra News for October 2000

 Annual USA Track & Field Meeting in Albuquerque, NM: Speaking of the USATF annual meeting, it is open to all interested parties.
 The dates of the USATF meeting are Wednesday, November 29th running through Sunday, December 3rd.
 The MUT subcommittee meeting is most likely going to be held on the Friday, December 1st (time to be announced).
 If you are interested in

-or live near Albuquerque feel free to attend, as your input is greatly appreciated on many of these matters.
+or live near Albuquerque feel free to attend, as your input is greatly appreciated on many of these matters.-Kevin Setnes,

 MUT Subcommittee member,